nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Existing values will be updated to the input values.
 > * When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
 > * You can remove all the task's tags by typing `t/` without specifying any tags after it.
+> * You can edit the frequency of a recurring task following the same syntax.
+Note that all occurrences will be changed
+> according to the frequency specified.
+> * Once a non-recurring task is created, it cannot be * `edit`ed and made into a recurring task.
+You must create a new task using
+> * `add` and specifiy a frequency with `r/` if you want to make a non-recurring task into a recurring one.

 Examples: